Using Search Filters

 Search filter basics

-Additionally, each store listing will display the associated filters for that store:
+Additionally, each store listing can display the associated filters for that store:

 Common tasks